| First Documented Encounter | 1887, Wexford County, Michigan. Two lumberjacks near the Garland Swamp, Manistee River corridor. |

 The argument runs into difficulty when applied to the pre-1987 record.
 Robert Fortney in 1937 had no cultural template.
 The Allegan County witnesses in the 1950s had no Dogman legend to draw on.
 The Cross Village accounts from 1967 predate the song by twenty years, describing in the Odawa traditional territory on the northern Lake Michigan shore exactly the kind of encounter that the older indigenous traditions of the same territory had been describing for generations.
 The consistency of description across accounts that could not have influenced each other is the strongest argument against the pure cultural construction hypothesis, and it is one the sceptical account has not fully answered.

-Final thoughts: The Trickster leads a merry dance
+Final Thoughts: The Trickster Leads a Merry Dance

-The forests along the Manistee River sit within land long held by the Odawa and Ojibwe, whose traditions speak of presences tied to place, boundary and relationship.
-Within that same landscape, the 1887 lumberjacks described something they could not place, Robert Fortney encountered something he reported without context in 1937, and others across the decades appear to have had similar experiences without any language to contain them.
+The forests along the Manistee River sit within land long held by the Odawa and Ojibwe, whose traditions speak of presences tied to place, boundary, and relationship.
+Within that same landscape, the 1887 lumberjacks described something they could not place, Fortney encountered something he reported without context in 1937, and others across the decades appear to have had similar experiences without any language to contain them.

-One way of reading this is coincidence layered into narrative.
-Another, more difficult to dismiss entirely, is that Cook’s “invention” functioned less as creation than as disclosure.
-The framework he produced gave shape to experiences already present in the territory.
-Within that reading sits a further possibility, one the traditions themselves would not find unfamiliar.
-In both Odawa and Ojibwe cosmology.
+One reading of this is coincidence layered into narrative.
+Another, more difficult to dismiss, is that Cook's "invention" functioned less as creation than as disclosure: a framework that gave shape to experiences already present in the territory.

 The next cycle year is 2027.
 The Manistee National Forest is not getting any smaller, and the tradition it carries is not getting any lighter.
 Someone should be paying attention.